alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 One of [the Google's crawlers](https://support.google.com/webmasters/answer/1061943) has the following user agent: `Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"` As you can see Google shares information on their bots and how to identify them.

 There are bot user agent lists available on the Internet for free.
 But...
 There's [The Interactive Advertising Bureau (IAB)](https://en.wikipedia.org/wiki/Interactive_Advertising_Bureau) which "is an advertising business organization that develops industry standards, conducts research, and provides legal support for the online advertising industry."
-They maintain [their own International Spiders and Bots List](http://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/) (which costs... wait WHAT? $14000 for non-members??)
+They maintain [their own International Spiders and Bots List](http://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/) (which costs... wait WHAT? $14000 for non-members???)
 The list "is required for compliance to the IAB’s Client Side Counting (CSC) Measurement Guidelines".
-Oh, everything fell into place.
+Oh, industry standards, everything fell into place.
 It seems that we don't have much choice here 😀

 The bot list contains a list of string tokens that we can find in user agent strings.
 There are hundreds of those tokens.
 The simplified version looks like this.